adam-renner/snake_react/README.md

 # WORK IN PROGRESS

-Purpose of this project is to learn React
+Purpose of this project is to learn React and brush up on javascript

 Todo:
 - Finish porting over python snake game elements